sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-Lifecycle.md

 <br>

-### Use `IIAsyncDisposable` for the asynchronous release of allocated resources.
+### Use `IAsyncDisposable` for the asynchronous release of allocated resources.

-The `IIAsyncDisposable` interface provides a mechanism for releasing unmanaged resources asynchronously.
+The `IAsyncDisposable` interface provides a mechanism for releasing unmanaged resources asynchronously.

 todo: complement description